mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert/sandbox_cert_c_spas.md

 2. Change the English Learner Participation to False, to Indicate EL Identified, but not served
 3. Associate another student with this program and set the language service code to 'Newcomer Program'

-## Resource: StudentNeglectedOrDelinquentProgramAssociation
-**Postponed until further notice.**

-### **Description**
-This association represents the Title I Part D Neglected or Delinquent program(s) that a student participates in or from which the Student receives services.
-Vendors may want to use [the sample JSON](/data/2022-2023%20Extensions/StudentNeglectedOrDelinquentProgramAssociations.json) for this association to better understand the data model.

-### **Prerequisite Data**
-- 5 Students
-- Student School Association
-- Program - where ProgramTypeDescriptor = "Neglected or Delinquent" (MDE should have one of these pre-loaded for each LEA in the API, with a ```programName``` of "Neglected or Delinquent Program", and a ```programTypeDescriptor``` of ```"uri://education.mn.gov/ProgramTypeDescriptor#Neglected or Delinquent"```.)

-Note: be sure to be testing code with a new, minimal sandbox in order to get the latest descriptor values, etc.

-### **Scenarios**
-Using the ```/ed-fi/studentNeglectedOrDelinquentProgramAssociations``` resource, create a Neglected or Delinquent Program Association for 5 students as detailed below.
-For each scenario:
-1. The programReference element should point to the appropriate LEA program preloaded (as described above in Prerequisite Data).
-2. Use the ```neglectedOrDelinquentProgramDescriptor``` element, and the appropriate descriptor value (see [this table](/2022-23%20MDE%20Ed-Fi%20Documentation/descriptorTables/NeglectedOrDelinquentProgramDescriptor.csv)), to assign the specific Program Association (Neglected, Juvenile detention, At-risk, etc)
-3. Begin Date and End Date for the Program Association are at the top level of the resource.
-4. Math and ELA progress level descriptors are at the top level of the resource.
-5. Program *Service* data, since there can be multiples, are in a collection called ```neglectedOrDelinquentProgramServices```.
-See [this table](/2022-23%20MDE%20Ed-Fi%20Documentation/descriptorTables/NeglectedOrDelinquentProgramServiceDescriptor.csv) for descriptor values.
-Each of these needs a begin and end date and one value needs to be indicated as primary.
-6. "In Program" and "Exited" outcomes are within the "mn" extension.
-Both types of outcomes reference the same outcome descriptor values (see [this table](/2022-23%20MDE%20Ed-Fi%20Documentation/descriptorTables/NeglectedOrDelinquentProgramOutcomeDescriptor.csv)).
-Use ```neglectedOrDelinquentProgramOutcomeDescriptor``` to designate an in-program outcome, and ```exitedNeglectedOrDelinquentProgramOutcomeDescriptor``` to designate an exited outcome.

-Then, unique elements for each student are further described below:
- - Assign Program Association of **"Neglected" to Student 1**, including a begin date and an end date
-   - Attach Program Service descriptors, including begin and end dates for each:
-      - Attach a Program Service of "GED" to this student.
-Indicate this service as the Primary service.
-      - Attach a Program Service of "Credit" to this student
-      - Attach a Program Service of "Transitional Career Counseling Services" to        this student
-      - Demonstrate that the Program Service begin and end dates cannot be entered outside the Program Association begin and end dates
-   - Assign a Progress Level of "up to one full grade" to this student for Math
-   - Assign a Progress Level of "no change" to this student for ELA
-   - Assign a Program Outcome of "Earned high school course credits" as an in-program outcome for this student
-   - Assign a Program Outcome of "Earned a GED" as an exited outcome for this student
-   - Assign a Program Outcome of "Obtained employment" as an exited outcome for this student
- - Assign Program Association of **"Juvenile detention" to Student 2**, including only a begin date
-    - Attach Program Service descriptors:
-      - Attach a Program Service of "Mental Health Services" to this student.
-Indicate this service as the Primary service and include a begin date.
-      - Attach a Program Service of "Credit" to this student.
-Include a begin date and end date.
-   - Assign a Progress Level of "negative change" to this student for Math
-   - Assign a Progress Level of "more than one full grade" to this student for ELA
-   - Assign a Program Outcome of "Earned high school course credits" as an in-program outcome for this student
-   - Assign a Program Outcome of "Enrolled in job training courses/programs" as an exited outcome for this student
- - Assign Program Association of **"At-risk programs" to Student 3**
-   - Attach Program Service descriptors, including begin and end dates for each:
-     - Attach a Program Service of "GED" to this student.
-Indicate this service as the Primary    service.
-     - Attach a Program Service of "Tutoring, Mentoring Services" to this student
-     - Attach a Program Service of "College and Career Readiness" to this student
-     - Attach a Program Service of "Industrial Certification" to this student
-     - Attach a Program Service of "Personal Education Plans" to this student
-     - Attach a Program Service of "Family and Student involvement" to this student
-     - Attach a Program Service of "Job Placement Services or Apprenticeship" to this student
-     - Attach a Program Service of "Assistance Obtaining Student Financial Aid" to this student
-   - Assign a Progress Level of "no change" to this student for Math
-   - Assign a Progress Level of "no change" to this student for ELA
-   - Assign a Program Outcome of "Obtained high school diploma" as an in-program outcome for this student
-   - Assign a Program Outcome of "Were accepted and/or enrolled into post-secondary education" as an exited outcome for this student
- - Assign Program Association of **"Juvenile correction" to Student 4**
-   - Attach Program Service descriptors, including begin and end dates for each:
-      - Attach a Program Service of "Family and Student involvement" to this student.
-Indicate this     service as the Primary service.
-      - Attach a Program Service of "Job Placement Services or Apprenticeship" to this student
-      - Attach a Program Service of "Assistance Obtaining Student Financial Aid" to this student
-   - Assign a Progress Level of "no change" to this student for Math
-   - Assign a Progress Level of "no change" to this student for ELA
-   - Assign a Program Outcome of "Obtained high school diploma" as an in-program outcome for this student
-   - Assign a Program Outcome of "Enrolled in job training courses/programs" as an exited outcome for this student
- - Assign Program Association of **"Other" to Student 5**
-   - Attach Program Service descriptors, including begin and end dates for each:
-      - Attach a Program Service of "Family and Student involvement" to this student.
-Indicate this service as the Primary service.
-    - Assign a Progress Level of "no change" to this student for Math
-    - Assign a Progress Level of "no change" to this student for ELA
-    - Assign a Program Outcome of "Enrolled in job training courses/programs" as an exited outcome for this student

 ## Resource: StudentPSEOConcurrentProgramAssociation
 **Description**
 This association represents Students in the PSEO Concurrent Enrollment Program.